zakaria-jaddad/Books/The_C_Programing_Language/README.md

   for the 4 it's the same put we add the power variable so we would get
     - val = 204
     - power = 10
-  then devide 204 by the 10 and you would get 20.4 and voila
+  then divide 204 by the 10 and you would get 20.4 and voila
 */
 double atof(const char string[]) {